 RankBrain is the newest kid on the block and is designed to rank websites according to what it feels that humans are searching for and delivering these results.

 A point to note here that these are the main ranking updates, there are heaps more ( pigeon, caffeine and pirate) but you really should be aware of these; linking, content and on-site technical specifics.
 These Google updates that are happening more often and these trends that started years ago are set to continue well into 2016 & 2017.

 As you can see if you are only focusing on link building you are ignoring the other core ranking elements as listed above.
 Links are just one facet, the others are as important and need to be addressed throughout your SEO campaign.

 Here’s how they all apply:

-Links ARE vital and it need to be implemented a slow organic fashion.
+Links are vital and they need to be implemented in a slow organic fashion.
 Natural link building is all about getting another website to endorse your site via a link and this has to come from a relevant source that’s in your industry.
-This is the difficult part and can take a long time to achieve this.
+This is the difficult part and can take a long time to achieve.
 This is why they are so valuable.
 You actually have to put the effort and hard yards into getting g these link endorsements.
 I know how hard I have to work to get some of these and it can take ages.
 You need to build online relationships with people from all over the web and nurture these.
-This is why SEO and rankings is time consuming as you then need to know what to do with these.
-A scatter gun, mass link building approach is no good and is not the way to go.
+This is why SEO and rankings are time-consuming as you then need to know what to do with these.
+A scattergun, mass link building approach is no good and is not the way to go.
 Look at it this way, the harder it is to get the link, the more valuable it becomes.